 Nothing is as important as the health, wellbeing, and future of our children.
 There are many ways to effectively parent and reconciling those differences can be a stressful aspect of being a couple.
 Differences in parenting style, as well as disagreements over child-related decisions and financial commitments, often predate a parental separation.
 Those differences don’t necessarily decrease when parents divorce or decide not to live together.
 In fact, when families with children decide to live separately they often work even harder to co-parent than when they lived in the same home.
 With the parenting style differences often unresolved before separating households and without the opportunity for ongoing, informal conversation, parents may find that their disagreements increase.
 If the separation or divorce is emotionally difficult, as this significant life transition often is, those differences may lead to tremendous distress for parents and children.

-Co-parenting therapy can assist parents with:
+Co-parenting consultation can assist parents with:

 - Establishing and maintaining a co-parent role